undefinedlabs/scope-docs/docs/javascript-configuration.md

 title: Scope Javascript Agent configuration
 sidebar_label: Configuration
 ---

-> If these properties are manually configured, use `true` or `false` only for the boolean value.
+> If these properties are manually configured, use only `true` or `false` for boolean values.

 The behaviour of the Scope Agent can be modified using environment variables or a configuration file `scope.yml` in the source root of the project.